Virtual Heritage Fair Process

 Projects by students younger than Grade 3 would be showcased only, unless they are part of a partnership or small group with students in eligible grades (such as older siblings).

-Split-grade projects are evaluated based on the grade of the oldest student regardless of the age gap between them, unless there is a specific reason to evaluate them at a lower level (which would be determined on a case-by-case basis).
+Split-grade projects are evaluated based on the grade of the oldest student regardless of the age gap between them, unless there is a specific reason to evaluate them at a lower level (which would be determined on a case-by-case basis), or at the Grade 8 level if the oldest student is in Grade 9.

 Projects for the Virtual Heritage Fair will be accepted in any language.
 Projects can also be bilingual or multi-lingual.
 For projects that are not in English, the student should submit an English version of the title and a short (one-sentence) description of the topic.
 This will help Heritage Saskatchewan promote the project.

-If a teacher knows in advance that they will be submitting projects in a language other than English, they should indicate this when they register, as it helps Heritage Saskatchewan plan for judge recruitment.
+If a teacher knows in advance that they will be submitting projects in a language other than English, they should contact Heritage Saskatchewan to indicate this, as it helps Heritage Saskatchewan plan for judge recruitment.
+Without prior notice, Heritage Saskatchewan cannot guarantee that a project in a language other than English or French will be judged fairly.

 No, there are five categories (Photo; Written; Mixed Non-video; Video; and Creative).
 Only those in the Video Presentation category must include a video.